pachyderm/docs/content/latest/reference/pipeline-spec/parallelism.md

 ## Behavior

-Pachyderm starts the number of workers that you specify.
+MLDM starts the number of workers that you specify.
 For example, set `"constant":10` to use 10 workers.

 - The default value is `1`